dschnare/mustachejs/Readme.md

 # Overview

 Mustachejs is an implementation of the mustache template specification for JavaScript.

+For help with the mustache syntax see the following [manpage](http://mustache.github.com/mustache.5.html).

+# Features

 This implementation has the following features:

 - Regular expressions are not used in order to mitigate overhead and improve performance.